 Even in that work considered ‘economic activity’ by officialdom, ill-paid agricultural labour is the single largest avenue open to women.
 And now the number of workdays that landless labourers find is falling.
 Economic policies drive that process.
 Growing mechanisation spurs it further.
 Switching to cash crops intensifies it.
 New contract systems make it worse.

-The two young girls in the field in Anantapur, Andhra Pradesh, are hunting for pests.
+The two young girls in the field in Anantapur, Andhra Pradesh, are hunting for pests (below).
 In this case, Red Hairy Caterpillars.
 It’s about all the paid work there is in their village.
 They get Rs.
-10 (20 cents) for every kilogram of caterpillars from the landowners.
+10 for every kilogram of caterpillars from the landowners.
 Which means they have to catch over a thousand to make that much.

 Lack of direct control over resources like land greatly weakens the position of the poor in general and all women.
 Ownership and social status are closely linked.
 Very few women own or control land.
-And even their participation in panchayati raj (governance or rule by elected village council) will work best when land rights are ensured.
+And even their participation in panchayati raj will work best when land rights are ensured.

-It is no accident that dalits (those treated as ‘untouchable’ under the caste system) make up such large numbers of the landless.
-Around 67 per cent of female agricultural labourers are dalits.
+It is no accident that Dalits make up such large numbers of the landless.
+Around 67 per cent of female agricultural labourers are Dalits.
 These most exploited sections get the worst of three worlds: class, caste and gender.